-- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - The engine will not start if the throttle is fully open.

-- 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
-Alternatively, pull in the clutch lever to start your vehicle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed. - ► If you cannot start the engine, open the throttle slightly (about 0.1 in (3 mm), without freeplay) and press the start button.
+- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
+Alternatively, pull in the clutch lever to start your vehicle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed.